cran-task-views/Bayesian/Bayesian.md

     of ABC estimates, and to calculate the misclassification probabilities of different models.
 -   `r pkg("abcrf")` performs Approximate Bayesian Computation (ABC) model choice and parameter inference via random forests.
--   `r pkg("atmcmc")` uses adaptive diagnostics to tune and run a random walk Metropolis MCMC algorithm, to converge to a specified target distribution and estimate means of functionals.
 -   `r pkg("bamlss")` provides an infrastructure for estimating probabilistic distributional regression models in a Bayesian framework.
 The distribution parameters may capture